What Makes Melania Trump So Special? [Opinion]

 — The Daily Caller (@DailyCaller) March 3, 2017

-Additionally to this, she is the First Lady that was born in a Communist nation that gives her a unique perspective on freedom.
+Additionally, the First Lady was born in a Communist nation, which gives her a unique perspective on freedom.

 When Donald Trump won the election, Slovenian Prime Minister Miro Cerar issued a statement noting that he is very pleased to know that their country was part of this historic moment when their own Melania becomes the First Lady of the United States.